UNION COUNTY OFFICE OF LGBTQ AFFAIRS

 GLAAD Accelerating Acceptance Course: Engagement 101

-Free course for those who identify as part of the LGBTQ community and allies who support equality and acceptance, the GLAAD Media Institute will work with participants to build the core skills and techniques to promote acceptance through a personal lens, yours.
+Free course for anyone who wants to learn how to shape the narrative and provoke dialogue that leads to cultural change towards acceptance and inclusion.
+The GLAAD Media Institute will work with participants to build the core skills and communication techniques to promote acceptance through a personal lens, yours.

 Galloping Hill Golf Course